|Contents||Bulletin||Scripting in shell and Perl||Network troubleshooting||History||Humor|

 'Cause they're yelling at me, unbundling me... ...GEE..PEE..ELLL!
 They're driiivin' me insane..... ...Those men at Deb-i-annnn....

 The term "GPL jihad" encompass both negative marketing and the attempts to fork the product on pure ideological motives, for example if the product changes the license from GPL to BSDL.
 That's why a safer way to adopt a new license for already GPLed product is to adopt dual licensing.

-The problem of negative marketing are connected with some provisions of GPL, that permit companies to provide some surrogate of IP right protection (economic barrier to the source code access in a form of substantial "media fee", using a specific not so popular media type, etc) but are generally negatively viewed by the "GPL community".
+The problem of negative marketing are connected with some provisions of GPL, that permit companies to provide some surrogate of IP right protection (economic barrier to the source code access in a form of substantial "media fee", using a specific not so popular media type, using trademarks for the images, etc), but are generally negatively viewed by the "GPL community".
 For example, nothing in GPL excludes the possibility for the company to provide source code only on DLT tape.
-That provides some level of "pseudo IP rights protection" but the question is how effective is this effort against the freeloaders.
+That provides some level of "pseudo IP rights protection", but the question is how effective is this effort against the freeloaders.

 The problem is that company that adopts GPL does not control the public view of the license and thus, if the public interpretation of the license is different (and GPL is complex enough license to be interpreted differently in different times), this issues can became a hidden minefield with potential negative PR effects for the company in question.
 Also anybody can redistribute the product and that undermines any benefits of "pseudo IP rights protection" like CentOS, and Oracle Linux proved all too well in respect to Red Hat Linux.